(Go back to main Profiles page.)

 This bar graph shows the relative volumes of every space for which I have a chroma variant set (eight bars for nine spaces, as Ekta Space matches the gamut volume of Chrome Space 100).

-My original working space, which was very carefully crafted to beautifully fit around the real-world colors from transparencies, as mapped by a proper scanner profile and which is the basis for Ekta Space as well (same gamut, different tone curve).
-Recently upgraded to a beautiful 1,024-point tone curve and renamed from Ektachrome Space, but still backward compatible with Ektachrome Space, not to be confused with Ekta Space!
+My original working space, which was very carefully crafted to beautifully fit around the real-world colors from transparencies, as mapped by a proper scanner profile and which is the basis for Ekta Space PS 5 as well (same gamut, different tone curve).
+Recently upgraded to a beautiful 1,024-point tone curve and re-named from Ektachrome Space, but still backward compatible with Ektachrome Space, not to be confused with Ekta Space!

 Chrome Space 100 and Ekta Space PS 5